insilmaril/vym/README-layout.md

 ===============

 The logical structure is equivalent to the view in the TreeEditor:
-This is the tree of branches and images.
+This is the tree of branches, images, and xlink endpoints.

-The graphical structure holds different and more information, for example a branch also has a flagrow, which in turn has a set of flags and so on.
+The graphical structure holds different and more information, for example a branch also has a system- and a user-flagrow, which in turn has a set of flags and so on.

 The logical part is mostly about maintaining and inserting branches and images, while the graphical is required to maintain the visualization and calculation of positions and bounding boxes.

 I have decided to maintain both structures indepently, which allows to use the QAbstractItem for the TreeEditor and general maintenance of